dymmond/edgy/docs/fields.md

 `clean` is required to clean the values for the db.
 It has an extra parameter `for_query` which is set in a querying context (searching something in the db).

+When using a multi-column field, you can overwrite `operator_to_clause`.
+You may want to adjust clean called with `for_query=True` so it returns are suitable holder object (e.g. dict) for the fieldname.
+See `tests/fields/test_multi_column_fields.py` for an example.

 #### Using phases